Japanese Fall Festival

 Traditional Tea Ceremonies

 Participate in a traditional tea ceremony led by Hiromi Elliston of Kizuna Japan America Friendship Club.
 The ceremonies take place in the Stroll Garden’s tea house.
+Tickets are very limited and must be purchased in person on the same day as the ceremony.

 Tea Cafe

-Saturday and Sunday, Noon-3pm
+Schedule: Saturday and Sunday, Noon-3pm

 Workshops